- Motor Vehicle

 To do that, you need to register your vehicle with the state for a fee and pay your property taxes at the Geary County Treasurer's Motor Vehicle Department.
 To help you through this sometimes complex task, the Motor Vehicle Department has outlined the steps you need to follow.

 You need to go in person to the Motor Vehicle Department to get your license plate, or to transfer a plate.
-If you intend to register the vehicle jointly (listing it as Jane and John Doe, instead of Jane or John Doe), then all owners need to be present, or the individual who will be coming into the office with the paperwork will need to bring a power of attorney from the other owners.
+If you intend to register the vehicle jointly (listing it as Jane and John Doe or Jane Doe John Doe), then all owners need to be present, or the individual who will be coming into the office with the paperwork will need to bring a power of attorney appointed to them from the other owners.
 This applies to the names as they appear on the ownership documents.
 Alterations may void those documents.

 Any vehicle that is garaged in Geary County may owe property tax, even if the vehicle belongs to a company that has headquarters out-of-state.

 - Registration is required within 90 days of the date of establishing a Kansas domicile.

 - Some examples that may make you a Kansas resident for purposes of registration are:

 - Own, lease or rent a place of domicile for more than 90 days

 - Have a place of domicile and accept employment